skalenetwork/skale-consensus/oracle/README.md

 `OracleResult` will start exactly with `OriginalRequestString` that has `pow` element stripped.

-4. To calculate the correct `pow` `OriginalRequestString`, incremental values of of `pow` shall be tried, starting with 0 until `verifyPow` returns true.
+4. To calculate the correct `pow` for `OriginalRequestString`, incremental values of of `pow` shall be tried, starting with 0 until `verifyPow` returns true.

 Here is C++ code for `verifyPow`